 General Rental Requirements & Qualifications

-The rental application has been designed to allow for a thorough financial and criminal background check on all prospective residents.
 Each resident is required to complete one copy of the application form.
 An application must be submitted on each resident or occupant 18 years of age or older.
 Married couples may complete one application.
 In the case of roommates, guarantors or unmarried couples, each person will complete a separate application.
 Upon acceptance of any application, the back must be completely filled out and signed where necessary.
 Two Forms of Payment Required: One for the application fee, one for the security deposit.

 As part of the application process and in accordance with the State of Washington Fair Tenant Screening Act, we want to make you aware of specific information that may be considered in our decision to approve, approve with conditions or deny the application.
 We do not accept reusable tenant screening reports.
-In order to determine your eligibility for residency, we will obtain information related to a consumer credit report, check writing history, eviction and/or judgments (including filed cases), criminal history, rental history and income verification.
+In order to determine your eligibility for residency, we will obtain information related to a consumer credit report, check writing history, eviction and/or judgments (including filed cases), rental history and income verification.
 If the screening report returns information contrary to our standards of qualification, an Adverse Action Letter will be mailed promptly.
 The Adverse Action Letter will supply information for the decisions involved in the final outcome of the application status, as well as how to obtain a free credit report from one or more of the major consumer reporting agencies listed below:

 P.O.
 Box 105873